Prismatik/blog/contents/articles/vim-snippets/index.md

 There's plenty more complexity here if you want to dive in.
 UltiSnip supports much more complex snippets, python interpolation can be used to achieve some fairly advanced snippets.
 I found a great snippet for requiring modules in node.js [here](https://medium.com/brigade-engineering/sharpen-your-vim-with-snippets-767b693886db#.53n8qt3p6).
 This gives you some idea of much more powerful snippets you can write.
 I found this [wiki page](http://wiki.yangleo.me/2013/10/29/write-UltiSnips-snippets.html) to be a useful resource in writing snippets that's less verbose than the UltiSnips docs.

 Finally I definitely recommend backing up your snippets!
 Snippets live in your `~/.vim/UltiSnips` folder.
 I suggest replacing this path with a symlink or similar and storing your snippet files somewhere else that you regularly back up, like you're hopefully doing with your dotfiles.
+A great idea is to keep them in git and make them public so that others can learn your tricks.

 ### Javascript and YouCompleteMe